YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The OCanren formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
 The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extend the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
+As a preprocessing tool, Camlp5 defines its own parser (`pa_o.ml`) for standard OCaml, so that any standard OCaml code can be converted by it into an AST recongnizable by the OCaml compiler [`ocamlc`](https://ocaml.org/releases/4.11/htmlman/comp.html).
+Is `pa_o.ml` a redundant piece of work since we can just use the OCaml compiler to build the AST ?
+Not exactly, because besides `pa_o.ml`, Camlp5 also provides EXTEND statments so that syntactic categories defined in `pa_o.ml` can be extended.
+The result is that using the combination of `pa_ocanren.ml` and `pa_o.ml` we can convert code that is not wholly in OCaml into a purely Ocaml AST.

 We will next focus on the extension of `expr` and leave `ctyp` aside.
 As far as the semantics is concerned entries are parsers for syntactic categories.
 From now on we use the words "entry" and "parser" interchangeably.